asilvas/cassango/README.md

 * Average response times less than 10ms (4)
 * Perform in a predictable manner (5)
 * Simple enough for a hobbyist to setup and maintain
-* Perform even after index sizes exceed memory capacity (6)
+* Perform well even after index sizes exceed memory capacity (6)

 1. Designed from the ground up for browser-to-database patterns